fluencelabs/ethdenver-hackathon/web3-examples/Readme.md

 Welcome to Ethdenver Virtual 2021 and the Fluence Hackathon where juicy bounties, extraordinary fame, oodles of fun and hordes of spork marmots await!
 And yes, we are hiring !!

 Below we annotate the enclosed code to give you a quick start to work with the Fluence stack and Ethereum.
 If you're new to Fluence, give the ol' [documentation](https://fluence-labs.readme.io/docs) a gander before diving in.
-Please note that the Fluence stack is under heavy development as is the underlying WASM and WASI
+Please note that the Fluence stack is under heavy development as are the underlying WASM and WASI

 ## Fluence
 [Fluence](https://fluence.network/) is an open application platform powered by peer-to-peer computing protocol and a decentralized licensing system.
 Fluence enables developers to host applications in the decentralized network and collaborate on live applications, reusing components and data.
 The protocol creates an open marketplace of compute capacity, so availability and pricing are not controlled by a single company and instead are driven by competitive market forces.